fecgov/fecfile-web-app/front-end/cypress/README.md

 Finally, a CircleCI Trigger was added to [schedule a nightly job](https://circleci.com/docs/set-a-nightly-scheduled-pipeline/) to kick off the E2E tests (and any other nightly jobs we might want in the future).

-To run locally (you may need to add e2e-test to all workflow jobs in app circleci config.yml first, or circleci will complain about not being able to find it):
+To run locally (you may need to add e2e-test to all workflow jobs in app circleci config.yml first, or circleci will complain about not being able to find it.
+Also, you also may need to add 'sudo' in front of the docker commands (otherwise it will complain about not being able to find Docker Daemon listening):

 ```
 export E2E_BRANCH_NAME=''